 Hermione shook her head, “Not really, they were going to rob us or worse.”
 They had expected some trouble but they had actually expected some trouble from the casino not the various people they played against.

 Harry gestured toward the thugs and used a spell to disintegrate their clothing other than their underwear.
-He didn’t really see a reason to reach into their pocket in case there was something nasty in their pockets like needles or blades or something.
+He didn’t really see a reason to reach into their pockets in case there was something nasty in their pockets like needles or blades or something.
 He reached down and picked up each of the thugs’ wallets.
 “A bit of magic and we don’t even need a pin number to empty their accounts.”

 Hermione looked over the rest of the odds and ends they had in their pocket and decided that they didn’t have anything else of value.
 “Hopefully the guy paid his thugs well.
 We should turn the guns in to the cops in case they were used in any unsolved crimes.”

 “After we loot their accounts.”
 He pulled the cash in the wallets out and put it in his pocket.
 He checked to make sure there weren’t any pictures of children or anything that would make him feel guilty about looting their accounts.
-There wasn’t just a picture of a nasty looking naked women in one of the wallets that looked like she was wearing a pound or five of makeup.
+There wasn’t, just a picture of a nasty looking naked women in one of the wallets that looked like she was wearing a pound or five of makeup.
 He pocketed their licenses and debit cards then dropped the wallets after wiping them for prints.

 “Is it a bad thing that I’m looking forward to looting Malfoy manor after we kill him?”